xyteam/xyPlatform/README.md

 #### Project Summary
 This project is licensed under the terms of the MIT license.

 This project contains Vagrant and Docker configuration files for a few general purpose operating systems that can be deployed locally in desktop environment or in the cloud.
-In addition, this project contains automatic configuration scripts to install additional applications that are useful for development, experiement, automation testing and screen documentation.

-###### Main purpose
+#### Main purpose
 The main purpose of this project is to provide easy-to-use VMs for E2E QA Automation.

-###### Current included systems:
+#### Current included systems:
 * Ubuntu 16.04 LTS, vagrant and docker
 * Ubuntu 18.04 LTS, vagrant and docker
 * Windows 10, vagrant only